mebaidoo/miRNA-Genomic-Distribution/README.md

 - Visualize the relationship between chromosome size and miRNA count.
 - Conduct a literature review to identify potential reasons for results.

-## Summary of Findings
-- Smaller chromosomes like chr19 had high miRNA density
-- Distributions were generally non-normal...
-- Outliers identified using z-scores...

 ## Data

 The miRNA data for each organism was collected from miRBase, a database for miRNA.
 This data was prre-processed to obtain unique chromosomes in the data and the count of miRNAs for each chromosome.
 Data on chromosome size for each chromosome in each organism was collected from NCBI.